nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [c/COURSE] [t/TAG]…​`

 - Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
+- There should be no person with the same name or email after editing someone.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.